Key Takeaway

 - There are annual maximum benefit caps that vary by program terms

-If your commercial insurance does not cover Mounjaro at all, the savings card generally cannot be used.
+If your commercial insurance doesn't cover Mounjaro at all, the savings card generally can't be used.
 This is the catch that frustrates many patients: the card is designed to reduce copays, not replace insurance coverage entirely.

 LillyDirect: Eli Lilly's Cash-Pay Program